unicode-org/message-format-wg/spec/formatting.md

    An implementation MAY pass additional arguments to the function, as long as reasonable precautions are taken to keep the function interface simple and minimal, and avoid introducing potential security vulnerabilities.

-   Implementations SHOULD use an implementation-defined _namesapce_ for any additional arguments exposed to users as _options_.
+   Implementations MAY expose _options_ in an implementation-defined _namespace_ in addition to or superceding those found in the default registry.

    An implementation MAY define its own functions.
    An implementation MAY allow custom functions to be defined by users.

    Function access to the _formatting context_ MUST be minimal and read-only, and execution time SHOULD be limited.
    Implementation-defined _functions_ SHOULD use an implementation-defined _namespace_.
    User-defined _functions_ SHOULD be permitted to define the _namespace_ to use in name resolution.

-8. If the call succeeds,
+5. If the call succeeds,
    resolve the value of the _expression_ as the result of that function call.
    If the call fails or does not return a valid value, emit a Resolution error and use a _fallback value_ for the _expression_.